apache/flink/docs/dev/table/sourceSinks.zh.md

 update, and delete rows.

 A table source can implement further ability interfaces such as `SupportsProjectionPushDown` that might mutate an instance during planning.
-All abilities are listed in the `org.apache.flink.table.connector.source.abilities` package and in the documentation of `org.apache.flink.table.connector.source.ScanTableSource`.
+All abilities are listed in the <a href='#supported-source-abilities'>
+Supported Source Abilities</a>.

 The runtime implementation of a `ScanTableSource` must produce internal data structures.
 Thus, records must be emitted as `org.apache.flink.table.data.RowData`.
 The framework provides runtime converters such